 The treatment plans for hydrilla management within the Connecticut River have been designed to avoid impacts to native SAV to the maximum extent practicable.
 Although it is likely that there will be impacts to non-target SAV, the impacts will be minimized by incorporating information on tides, water flow dynamics, and prescriptive herbicide concentrations to target only hydrilla.
 Additionally, the management of hydrilla will lead to native SAV establishment and expansion that will provide EFH.
 Appendix B contains the EFH assessment for potential impacts from the hydrilla herbicide treatments.
-Coordination with NMFS will be completed to ensure the proposed action avoids and minimizes impacts to EFH and EFH-managed species (Appendix A).
+NMFS provided two conservation recommendations: 1) a work restriction between April 1 and June 30 of any year to avoid the diadromous fish spring migration period, and 2) eelgrass monitoring to be conducted within 1-2 months post-treatment and during subsequent growing seasons for two years and reports to be sent to NMFS.
+USACE concurred with both recommendations and requested that post-treatment monitoring surveys cease after one year of monitoring if no effects were shown.
+NMFS agreed with the request and coordination was thus concluded (Appendix A).